How Much to Spend on a TV: 3 Price Tiers

 For too long, buying a TV has been a confusing mess of acronyms and ever-increasing numbers.
 4K, 8K, QLED, OLED, HDR10+, Dolby Vision… it’s enough to make you want to go back to a black-and-white tube.
 But as your trusted guide at Televisionado, I’m here to cut through the noise.
 We’re going to reframe this decision.
 It’s not about finding the most expensive screen you can afford; it’s about finding the right screen for the stories you love.
+For explore our televisions reviews on this site.

 First Things First: What Kind of Viewer Are You?